Myth Busting: The Productivity–Pay Gap (2022)

 The top 10 most productive countries

-So, the productivity list actually reflects an average worker's productivity per hour (PPP) and shows how much money workers contribute to the country's economy per one hour.
+So, the list you see below actually reflects an average worker’s productivity per hour (PPP).

 When we analyze the list and closely look at the biggest economic sectors of the most productive countries in the world, once again, it’s evident that there are no fixed rules — nor any patterns for successfully lowering the productivity–pay gap.